sshwy/y86-pipe-rs/README.md

 ./target/debug/ysim [input_file].ys | less
 ```

-To print more information you can use the `-v` option, which will display the value of each variable in each stage of the cycle:
+To print more information you can use the `-v` option, which will display the value of each signal in each stage of the cycle:

 ```bash
 ./target/debug/ysim [input_file].ys -v